rook/rook/design/object-bucket/object-bucket.md

 - This design does not include the Swift interface implementation by Ceph Object.
 - This design does not provide users a means of deleting buckets via the Kubernetes API in order to avoid accidental loss of data.
 A Delete operation only deletes the Kubernetes API objects.

+## Requirements

+1. The Rook-Ceph operator should be the only object store accessor with bucket CREATE privileges.
+1. Users' access key privileges must only have object PUT, GET, and DELETE rights for the bucket they have requested.
+1. When a user creates a CephObjectBucketClaim instance, the operator should create, in the CephObjectBucketClaims' namespace,
+    1. a ConfigMap with the bucket's connection information
+    1. a Secret with the access key with an object PUT/GET/DELETE ACL.

 ## Users

-- Admin: A Kubernetes cluster administrator with permissions to instantiate and control access to cluster storage.
-The admin will use existing Rook-Ceph CRDs to create object stores and StorageClasses to make them accessible to users.
+- Admin: A Kubernetes cluster administrator with RBAC permissions to instantiate and control access to cluster storage.
+The admin will use existing Rook-Ceph CRDs to create Ceph Object Stores and StorageClasses to make them accessible to users.
 - User: A Kubernetes cluster user with limited permissions, typically confined to CRUD operations on Kubernetes objects within a single namespace.
-The user will request Ceph object buckets by instantiating CephObjectBucketClaims.
+The user will request Ceph Object buckets by instantiating CephObjectBucketClaims.

 ## Use Cases

 ### Assumptions

-1. A Rook-Ceph operator deployed on a Kubernetes Cluster.
-1. A CephObjectStore object exists along with the accompanying Service in a protected namespace.
-1. An existing CephObjectStoreUser exists along with the accompanying Secret in the user's namespace.
+- A running Kubernetes cluster

 ##### Use Case: Expose an Object Store Endpoint for Bucket Provisioning